 Wiring a patch panel is like wiring a bunch of jacks at the same spot.
 The principle is the same: You match the colors of the wires with the grooves on the panel.

 Under each panel, you’ll also see the pinout patterns of both T-568A and T-568B wiring methods.
 Pick one, and go with it consistently.
 Note that in most cases, on a patch panel, all eight wires of a cable will be mounted on one side.

 Again, make sure you get a panel that has enough ports for the number of cables you’ve run.
 In this example, I used a 12-port panel even though I only ran six lines.
-By the way, I was able to finish this job in less than 20 minutes, including the time to take the photos.
+By the way, I was able to finish this job in less than 30 minutes, including the time spent on the photos.